 How to spot scammers

-Watch out for aggressive sales people, very low premiums, and a push for you to sign up right away.
-They may try to evade your questions, and often don’t have the full policy details in writing.
+If you want to find out more about non-marketplace plans, watch out for aggressive sales people, very low premiums, and a push for you to sign up right away.
+Scammers may try to evade your questions, and often don’t have the full policy details in writing.
 Some offer you coverage only if you join an association, union, or other group.
 You may not get an insurance card or policy for some time after you sign up, if ever.
 And when you file a claim, there’s no response or a very slow response; when you call they explain it’s a glitch or processing error – if they answer at all.
 Here are some tips to help you protect yourself.

-- Don’t give them money, but especially don’t give them credit card information, birth dates, Social Security numbers, or bank account numbers unless you’re sure of who they are and what you’re getting.
+- Do not give them money, but especially don’t give them credit card information, birth dates, Social Security numbers, or bank account numbers unless you’re sure of who they are and what you’re getting.

-- Check out any association you have to join – go online, be sure they have a street address, and find out if they have legitimate activity besides selling insurance.
+- Check out any association you have to join to get insurance – go online, be sure they have a street address, and find out if they have any legitimate activity besides selling insurance.